is-centre/datm-annotation-tool/README.md

 * The **View→Load marked image** checkbox allows to load either pre-annotated reference images (the markings serve **only as guide** and are not part of the masks produced by the application) or load original orthoframes.
 * The **Edit→Process original mask** checkbox applies preprocessing to the original mask which can speed up the mask correction workflow.
 Note **you will only see the original/preprocessed mask** if the corrected mask `FILENAME.cut.mask_v2.png` is **not** found in the folder.
 If you would like to restart the mask correction process, please manually delete the corresponding file taking note of the current image `FILENAME`.
+* The **Edit→Reload AUTO defect mask** menu entry reloads the automatically generated defect mask if it is present in the working directory and the annotation mode is set to defect annotation.

 The procedure for in-painting defects and correcting the mask is showcased for a single orthoframe in the following animation.
 NB!
 In this example, the in-painted mask for road area extraction is slightly different from the current approach.
 In case of questions, please consult the team responsible for developing this tool.